draft-domain/fit-faith/README.md

 ## Design reference
 - Visual inspiration: https://codepen.io/itismowgli/pen/gjLJeE
 - We reimplemented the look to keep licensing clean.
 If we reuse code, we will add license/attribution here.

+## Known Issues
+- The Facebook group link (`https://www.facebook.com/groups/fitandfocusedinfaith2`) returns a `400 Bad Request` error when checked with `linkinator`.
+This may be because the group is private and requires a login to view.
+The link has been kept as is for now.